Specialty Foods in Vietnam

 11. Congee With And Eel Turmeric in Nghe An

-Nghe An is hometown of Ho Chi Minh – The Old Father of Vietnam and famous for many talent people.
-One of specialty of this province is Congee With And Eel Turmeric.
-This congee is cooked from local ingredients such as eels which live naturally in lakes, “tiêu” onion, lemon grass, turmeric… Local cook uses bamboo to remove the eel meat from bone.
+Nghe An is the hometown of Ho Chi Minh – The Old Father of Vietnam and famous for many talented people.
+One of the specialty of this province is Congee With And Eel Turmeric.
+This congee is cooked from local ingredients such as eels which live naturally in lakes, “tiêu” onion, lemon grass, turmeric… Local cook uses bamboo to remove the eel meat from the bone.
 This is a traditional method to remove sickliness.
-The eel meat are stir-fried with spices before being cooked with rice.
+The eel meat is stir-fried with spices before being cooked with rice.
 The congee is served hot and topped with green onion and black pepper.
-This is a perfect choice on winter day in North Vietnam.
+This is a perfect choice on a winter day in North Vietnam.

 12. Hell Steamed Rice in Hue

-Hue is the old kingdom of Nguyen dynastry in Central Vietnam.
-The city is quiet and peaceful with many attractions as well as delicious foods.
+Hue is the old kingdom of the Nguyen dynasty in Central Vietnam.
+The city is quiet and peaceful with many attractions as well as delicious food.
 Hell Steamed Rice is a dish you shouldn’t miss when you come to this city.
-A plate of Hell Steamed Rice consists of steamed rice, roasted ground shrimp, strip of grilled pork, pork pie, fried egg, cucumber and dipping fish sauce.
+A plate of Hell Steamed Rice consists of steamed rice, roasted ground shrimps, stripes of grilled pork, pork pies, fried eggs, cucumber and dipping fish sauce.
 The dish is not only good-looking but also flavorful.
 It’s worth a try.